 |Healthcare Social Workers||1,480||$47,490|

 Data from the Bureau of Labor Statistics as of May 2017.3

 Social Work Associations in Iowa

-- National Association of Social Workers, Iowa Chapter – This organization is the state chapter of the National Association of Social Workers.
-The Iowa chapter offers clinical workshops, information on continuing education and assistance with exam preparation for the ASWB.
+- National Association of Social Workers, Iowa Chapter: Offers clinical workshops, information on continuing education, and assistance with ASWB exam preparation.

-- The Iowa School Social Workers’ Association (ISSWA)– The ISSWA is an organization for social workers working in education agencies and school districts.
-They offer assistance with obtaining continuing education credits and provide a newsletter and newsworthy information.
+- The Iowa School Social Workers’ Association (ISSWA): An organization for social workers working in education agencies and school districts; offers assistance with obtaining continuing education credits and provides a newsletter and other timely information.